 What are the benefits of placenta encapsulation?

-Although it is a relatively new concept here in the western world, the practice of consuming one’s placenta has been common in many cultures around the world, for centuries.
-Encapsulation is the most modern form of placenta consumption.
-As more women seek out a placenta specialist and new providers, with a wide range of skillsets, enter the placenta encapsulation space, it is proving to be a rapidly growing field.
-The reported benefits women have experienced after encapsulating their placentas include (but are not limited to):
+Though relatively new to Western culture, placenta consumption has been practiced in many societies around the world for centuries.
+Encapsulation is the contemporary method of preparing the placenta for consumption.
+As more families seek placenta specialists and new providers with varied skill levels enter the field, placenta encapsulation has become rapidly more common.
+Reported benefits experienced after encapsulation include (but are not limited to):

-Increased Energy- this is one of the most commonly reported benefits.
-Due to the retained nutrients, such as vitamins, minerals, B6, B12 & iron, retained in the placenta, by consuming it in, you are supplementing your body’s re-regulation process with the aforementioned.
+Increased Energy- one of the most commonly reported benefits.
+The placenta retains nutrients like vitamins, minerals, B6, B12 and iron, consuming it can help support your body’s natural postpartum re-regulation by providing those nutrients.

-Help Fight Infection- gamma globulin and interferon are two substances found retained in placenta capsules that assist the mother’s body to fight infection as she heals from the significant wound the placenta leaves inside her womb (about the size of a dinner plate!!).
+Help Fight Infection-Gamma globulin and interferon are two components retained in placenta that help the mother’s body fight infection as she heals from the large wound the placenta leaves in the uterus—about the size of a dinner plate.

-Stimulate Milk Production- oxytocin and prolactin help to stimulate milk production.
-Studies have shown a significant increase in the speed in which a mother’s milk comes in and her ability to maintain a healthy milk supply.
+Stimulate Milk Production-Oxytocin and prolactin stimulate milk production.
+Studies show they significantly speed the onset of a mother’s milk and help her maintain a healthy supply.

-Assist in the Reinstatement of the Uterus- Oxytocin (the “love hormone”) assists the body in shrinking the uterus back to its normal size.
+Assist in the Reinstatement of the Uterus- Oxytocin (the “love hormone”) helps the uterus contract and return to its pre-pregnancy size.

 Decrease Instances of Postpartum Hemorrhage- another amazing effect of Oxytocin.

-Decrease in Pain & Swelling-hormones such as prostaglandins from fatty acids decrease swelling in the body and effects the pain signals being sent to the brain.
+Decrease in Pain & Swelling-Hormones like prostaglandins, derived from fatty acids, reduce inflammation in the body and alter the pain signals sent to the brain.

-Decreased Stress & Regulate Sleep- an increase in CRH (Corticotrophin Releasing Hormone) helps to relieve stress and promotes more quality sleep.
+Decreased Stress & Regulate Sleep- A rise in CRH (corticotropin-releasing hormone) helps reduce stress and supports deeper, higher-quality sleep.

 Are there negative effects with encapsulation?